jkool702/forkrun/ring_loadables/FORKRUN_OVERVIEW.md

 **Average CPU utilization across ~400 benchmarks**
 - forkrun:      95%  (27.1 / 28 cores)  (no centralized dispatcher - all 27.1 cores doing work)
-- GNU Parallel:  6%  (2.68 / 28 Cores)  (1 full core used strictly for dispatching work - 1.68 cores doing actual work)
+- GNU Parallel:  6%  (2.68 / 28 cores)  (1 full core used strictly for dispatching work - 1.68 cores doing actual work)

 NOTE: All benchmarks run on UMA hardware.
 On NUMA hardware forkrun is expected to scale linearly (or better) due to its born-local NUMA approach.